knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/index/TestIndexMutations.md

 - The response status should be: [200](- "?=#deleteResult.status").

-Files are re-indexed when latest version is deleted.
-Find all files using query:
+Find all ES docs using query:

 [ ](- "ext:embed=getEsQuery()")